Gingersnap Cookies with White Chocolate and Cranberries

 Make It Your Own

 If you’re anything like me, you’ll want to fiddle with this recipe and make changes of your own.
-Here’s a few ideas:
+Here are a few ideas:

-- If you really love ginger, substitute chopped crystallized ginger for the dried cranberries.
-You’ll probably want to use a bit less, maybe about 1/4 cup.
+• Add more ginger.
+If you really love ginger, substitute chopped crystallized ginger for the dried cranberries.
+You’ll probably want to use a bit less, about a quarter cup because it has a pretty intense flavor.

 Make-Ahead Ideas

-Like I mentioned above, the cookie dough can be made ahead and stored in the refrigerator for a couple of days.
+Refrigerate: The cookie dough can be made ahead.
+Put it into an airtight container or bag and store in the refrigerator for a couple of days.
 If it seems really stiff, let it set out at room temperature for 10 minutes or so before rolling into balls.

-Cookie dough can also be frozen for up to a month, either as a whole (thaw overnight in the fridge before using) or made into balls (freeze them on a baking sheet before storing in a container so they maintain their shape and don’t stick together).
+Freeze the dough.
+Cookie dough can also be frozen for up to a month, either as a whole (thaw overnight in the fridge before using) or made into balls.
+Freeze individual cookie dough balls on a baking sheet until they are firm before storing in a container.
+Add a couple of minutes to the baking time if you’re baking frozen cookie dough balls (no need to thaw them first).

 Storage Tips